Home Warranty Plumbing Coverage: What's Included & What's Not

 Watch for Coverage Caps

-Builder Warranty vs. Third-Party Home Warranty: Key Differences
+Builder Warranty vs. Third-Party Home Warranty

 If you own a newly built home, you likely received a builder's warranty at closing.
-Understanding how it differs from a third-party home warranty helps you avoid gaps in coverage — especially for plumbing.
+Understanding how it differs from a third-party home warranty helps you avoid gaps in coverage, especially for plumbing.

 Builder's Warranty